 SIGNIFICANCE: Staff vacancy rates continue to be a problem, particularly for professional staff categories and are a factor in other cost and safety related metrics.
 The psychologist vacancy rates has been higher than other staff vacancy rates.
-Data for the second quarter of FY18 are not complete, some of the facilities have not submitted December 2017 numbers.

 CPS Operated Facility Overtime Hours per FTE per Month